Start your holiday menu planning in November and organize your festive menu now

 Holiday Menu Planning – a simple plant-based menu

 I posted last time on the importance of getting ready for the holidays.
-One of the tasks you were assigned to do at the end of that post was to start creating your holiday menu.
-Our family has made big shifts in our diet over the past few months and that means that being plant-based means making healthy holiday main courses and sides.
-No more meat and dairy for us.
+Now, one of the tasks you were assigned to do at the end of that post was to start creating your holiday menu.
+A few months ago, our family made big shifts in our diet.
+We started making plant-based healthy holiday main courses and sides.
+Because I am allergic to dairy, we do no use any in our recipes.
+So, no more meat and dairy for us in our menu.
 I decided to get busy in planning our first plant-based holiday menu:

 Our Plant-Based Holiday Menu Plan